 Get specific with your financial goals

-Set a time horizon and value to your financial goal
+Set a time horizon and value for each goal

-For each of your goals, set a time horizon and a value to it.
+For each of your goals, set a time horizon and a value.
 For instance, you may want to retire in 40 years with $4 million, or you may want to pay off your $20,000 student loan debt in 1 year.

-Understandably, it’s not easy to know how much you will need exactly for each of your goals, but you can make broad estimates and educated guesses based on the information you have now.
-The consensus for an emergency fund, for example, is 3 to 6 months of your living expenses.
+Understandably, it’s not easy to know how much you will need exactly for each goal, but you can make broad estimates and educated guesses based on the information you have now.
+The consensus for an emergency fund, for example, is three to six months of your living expenses.

 Prioritise your financial goals by order of importance

-Some of your goals are must-haves (a fully-stocked emergency fund or retirement savings), while others can be nice-to-haves (a lavish wedding or buying a second property).
-So how do you identify which goals you should be paying attention to first?
+Some of your goals are must-haves (for example, an emergency fund or retirement savings), while others can be nice-to-haves (such as a lavish wedding or buying a second property).
+So how do you identify which ones you should be paying attention to first?

 Adopting the Eisenhower Matrix in your financial planning

-The Eisenhower Matrix can be one framework to guide your decisions about your goals.
+The Eisenhower Matrix can be a framework to guide your decisions.

-First ask yourself, “Which of my goals are important and urgent?”.
 Important and urgent goals are ones you must achieve to avoid putting yourself in financial ruin.
 So they should be your top priority.
-These include having a well-stocked emergency fund, getting enough insurance coverage and making sure your credit cards are fully paid off.
+These include having a well-stocked emergency fund, getting enough insurance coverage, and making sure your credit cards are fully paid off.

-Once you have identified the important and urgent goals, then work on the goals that are important but not urgent.
-For instance, you’ll need a retirement fund to pay for your golden years.
+Once you have identified the important and urgent goals, you can then work on the goals that are important but not urgent.
+For instance, you’ll need a retirement fund for your expenses in your golden years.
 And if buying a home is on the horizon for you and your partner, then it makes sense to prioritise this goal as well.

 As you list down your goals, you might realise some of them are just not important and not urgent enough to you.
 Maybe you thought that you wanted a staycation or a new car, but upon reflection, these goals don’t fit with your values or the life you want to build.
 So you can eliminate them from the list and focus on the ones that do matter to you.

-Work out how much you need to save and invest for each financial goal
+Work out how much to save and invest for each goal